 U.S. Switchover Progressing

 The U.S. has not experienced the level of skimming and credit card fraud found in other countries.
-The New York Times quotes a Javelin Strategy and Research estimate of $5.5 billion USD to convert all cards in the U.S. It is estimated much of that money would go for new payment terminals.
+The New York Times quotes a Javelin Strategy and Research estimate of $5.5 billion to convert all cards in the U.S. It is estimated much of that money would go for new payment terminals.

-Bank of America cards and Citi Hilton HHonors Reserve cards are being issued with chip and PIN technology.
+Bank of America cards and Citi Hilton HHonors Reserve cards are being issued with chip-and-PIN technology.
 Social media movements are underway to gather public support for changes that will tighten security and help Americans avoid problems when traveling overseas.
 For those who have the new cards, they find many places don't have chip readers.
 For that reason, American cards frequently have the magnetic strip as well as the chip.

-Chip and PIN: Impact on Budget Travel
+Impact on Budget Travel

-American travelers abroad who stay in five-star hotels and deal with human cashiers at point of sale usually find the chip and PIN impact minimal.
+American travelers abroad who stay in five-star hotels and deal with human cashiers at point of sale usually find the chip-and-PIN impact minimal.
 Problems occur at automated points of sale -- places budget travelers are more likely to frequent.

 For example, mass transportation is usually the most efficient way to travel between airports and the center of a city.
 If you'll be buying train or local mass transit tickets from an automated machine, it is possible your card will be rejected.
 Even some human clerks will simply refuse the card, thinking it will not work.